 Act 1997-37 brought the Pennsylvania Office for the Deaf & Hard of Hearing (ODHH) to life on paper in 1986.
 Two years later, ODHH opened its doors.
-ODHH currently has four offices — Allentown, Harrisburg, Johnstown and Erie, and a total of five staff members.
+ODHH currently has three offices — Allentown, Harrisburg and Johnstown , and a total of four staff members.

 ODHH provides three primary services, represented by the acronym AIR.

 We ADVOCATE for people with hearing loss who are not receiving proper services from government or private agencies.